How does this company make money?

 What does this company depend on?

-The mechanism depends on permanent auction yard facilities in Burnaby and other locations; licensed auctioneers certified in British Columbia and the other jurisdictions where sales are held; online bidding platform infrastructure that connects remote bidders to the live auction in real time; transportation logistics for moving consigned equipment to auction sites; and inspection and condition-reporting services for heavy machinery and trucks.
+The company cannot run without its permanent auction yard facilities in Burnaby and other locations, licensed auctioneers certified in British Columbia and the other jurisdictions where it operates, the online bidding platform infrastructure that connects remote buyers to live auctions, transportation logistics to move consigned equipment to the sites, and inspection and condition-reporting services for the heavy machinery and trucks being sold.

 Who depends on this company?